meganspeir/Morgan/README.md

 Each chart represents a group of Tweets from a specific Twitter hashtag that have been assigned a score based upon positive or negative sentiment.
 100 being most positive and 0 being the worst.

 The words [or features] that occur the most are shown in sentiments.
+See `tweetclass.py` to see the training!

 ```python
     def feature_count(self, f, cat):